Variational Inference for Graph Convolutional Networks in the Absence of Graph Data and Adversarial Settings: Experiments

 We applied graph poisoning on all 3 of our datasets removing 2,000, 1,000, and 500 edges (denoted using negative values in the figures) and also adding 500, 1000, 2,000, and 5,000 edges.
 We generated 10 attacked graphs for each of these settings.
 We note that removing 5,000 edges is not actually possible on \citeseer hence we do not consider this setting.
 We show results for the extreme cases -2,000, 2,000, and 5,000 here and for all settings in the supplement.

-\textit{Citation Networks}: Figure~\ref{fig:attackedgraphs-relaxed-accuracy} shows results for attacked {graphs with node features}, namely the two citation networks.
-We see that all methods perform well in the -2,000 setting where the graphs are missing edges but all remaining edges are uncorrupted.
-The Bayesian methods \gls{VGCN} and \gls{EGCN} have an edge over the others on \citeseer but that the algorithms' performance is more leveled up on \cora.
-We note that performance for all methods degrades when false edges are added to the graphs. \gls{VGCN} is the most robust especially in the extreme case of adding 5,000 edges, effectively doubling the total number of edges in the graphs for both datasets.
+\textit{Citation Networks}: \Cref{fig:attackedgraphs-relaxed-accuracy} (left and middle) shows results for attacked {graphs with node features}, namely the two citation networks.
+We see that all methods perform well in the -2000 setting where the graphs are missing edges but all remaining edges are uncorrupted.
+The Bayesian methods \gls{VGCN} and \gls{EGCN} have an advantage over the others on \citeseer but the algorithms' performance is more leveled up on \cora.
+We note that performance for all methods degrades when false edges are added to the graphs. \gls{VGCN} is the most robust especially in the extreme case of adding 5000 edges, effectively doubling the total number of edges in the graphs for both datasets. \gls{VGCN} outperforms \gls{RGCN}, which was specifically designed for these types of problems, especially in the cases of adding edges.
 Lastly, we note that variance for \gls{VGCN} is lower across all graphs and datasets.

-\textit{Featureless Graphs}: Finally, we evaluate the performance of all methods on a {graph without node features}.
-Figure~\ref{fig:attackedgraphs-polblogs-relaxed-accuracy} (left) shows results for the \polblogs network where node features are not available.
+\textit{Featureless Graphs}: Finally, we evaluate the performance of all methods on a {graph without node features}. \Cref{fig:attackedgraphs-relaxed-accuracy} (right) shows results for the \polblogs network where node features are not available.
 All methods perform competitively across all attacked graph settings.
-Surprisingly, methods such as \gls{GRAPHSAGE} and \gls{GAT} show superior performance for the -2,000 setting but have very high variance at the 5,000 regime.
-The three Bayesian methods, \gls{VGCN}, \gls{EGCN}, and \gls{GGP} are the most robust on this dataset.
-On the other hand, \gls{LDS} is the worst performer across all graphs.
+Surprisingly, methods such as \gls{GRAPHSAGE} and \gls{GAT} show superior performance for the -2000 setting but have very high variance at the 5000 regime. \gls{RGCN} performs best when removing edges but does poorly when adding edges due to its heavy reliance on the similarity of node features.

+While the Bayesian methods, \gls{VGCN}, \gls{EGCN}, and \gls{GGP} are the most robust on this dataset, \gls{LDS} is the worst performer across all graphs.
 One possible explanation for this is that the lack of node features negatively affects methods that optimize the graph structure as there may not be enough information in the training data and the graph structure alone to optimize the models with higher learning capacities, i.e., more parameters.
-Furthermore, we note that since the ground truth graph has approximately 16,000 edges, the 5,000 fake edges are only an additional ~30\% as compared to the near doubling of the number of edges for the citation networks.
+Furthermore, we note that since the ground truth graph has approximately 16,000 edges, the 5000 fake edges are only an additional ~30\% as compared to nearly doubling of the number of edges for the citation networks.
 For higher levels of noise, Bayesian methods might demonstrate higher levels of robustness.
-We leave further study with increased levels of corruption for future work.